yuanhaozhang0101/yuanhaozhang0101.github.io/_pages/about.md

 My research interests lie in human-AI interaction and social computing.
 I apply human-centered design principles to design, develop, and evaluate interactive AI systems that support online community members in both contributing and consuming information.
 I aim to explore how to design human-GenAI co-existing online communities, where humans and AI agents complement each other’s strengths to foster a thriving community.

 # 🔥 News
-- *2025.02*: &nbsp;✏️✏️ I will serve as an associate chair (AC) the CHI 2025 Late Breaking Works track!
+- *2025.02*: &nbsp;✏️✏️ I will serve as an associate chair (AC) of the CHI 2025 Late Breaking Works track!
 - *2025.01*: &nbsp;🎉🎉 Two papers conditionally accepted to CHI 2025.
 Thanks to my co-authors!
 - *2025.01*: &nbsp;🎤🎤 Passed my PhD Qualifying Exam!
 - *2024.10*: &nbsp;🌉🌉 Attended UIST 2024 in Pittsburgh!